PEM-Humboldt/biomodelos-api/README.md

 # BioModelos

+The API handles all operations related with models, species and records of the BioModelos platform.

-## Prerequisites
+## Requirements
-You'll need nodejs v9.4+ and npm v6.4+ to run the project.
+* Nodejs v9.4+
+* npm v6.4+
+* MongoDB database running v3.6

+### For deployment
+* Docker v18+

 ## DEV